allanbugyi/OXCS_NHELIX_IOC/README.md

 Running the IOC
 ===============
-To establish communication with N-Helix you first need to run the following command: 'caput CATERETE:OXCS_NHELIX:DISABLE 0' This will also enable sending commands to N-Helix.
+To establish communication with N-Helix you first need to run the following command: 'caput OXCS_NHELIX:DISABLE 0' This will also enable sending commands to N-Helix.
 To disable communication and sending commands just change value '0' in above command to '1'.

 Variables of interest and commands